10 Best Real Estate Markets In 2023

 See What You Qualify For

 Congratulations!
 Based on the information you have provided, you are eligible to continue your home loan process online with Rocket Mortgage.

 If a sign-in page does not automatically pop up in a new tab, click here

 - Home value increase (over pre-pandemic levels): 4%

-While Austin certainly isn’t as cosmopolitan as New York, San Francisco, or Los Angeles, it does have all of the “big city” amenities any buyer could want plus warm weather to boot.
-Austin is also becoming a Southern hub for large tech companies such as Oracle, Google and Tesla; in January 2020 Austin was the second-fastest-growing Metro area for jobs in the country.
+While Austin certainly isn’t as cosmopolitan as New York, San Francisco or Los Angeles, it does have all of the “big city” amenities any buyer could want plus warm weather to boot.
+Austin is also becoming a Southern hub for large tech companies such as Oracle, Google and Tesla.
+As of this year, Austin now ranks as the best performing major job market since the beginning of the pandemic.

 2. Tampa, Florida

 - Time on market: 40 days